Lisilin87/arkui/README.md

 ## Suggestions 1 deployment safety

 We sincerely thank the reviewer for the valuable suggestions regarding safety concerns.
 We fully agree that deploying LLM-based assistants in smart home environments poses multiple safety risks—not only the execution of invalid instructions, as discussed in our paper, but also potential issues such as user data leakage.
-To address these concerns, we recommend incorporating the Guardrails framework to enhance system safety through the following mechanisms:
+To address these concerns, **we recommend incorporating the Guardrails framework to enhance system safety through the following mechanisms**:

 - Pre-execution safety assessment of instructions